matthias-reis/carda-gatsby/content/articles/2021/08/sel-balamir-swell-en.md

 ---
 date: 2021-08-25T13:34:08.752Z
-slug: sel-balamir-swell-en
 typeName: Review
 title: Sel Balamir – "Swell"
 subTitle: A Special Lockdown Solo Album
 seoTitle: Sel Balamir – "Swell"  – A Special Lockdown Solo Album
 description: Sel Balamir, singer and founder of Amplifier, reports back with a solo record.
 He has announced the release of "Swell" for September 6.
 If you want, you can already listen to it.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/sel-balamir-swell-jpg-imagine-183878_4174a4_1024_768/640.webp
 copyright: Sel Balamir
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/sel-balamir-swell-fb-png-imagine-183878_4d78a9_1200_628/640.webp